cjeannoel2005/SSP-store-sales-project-/Implementation/DailyProgress.md

 -Added controller files and the model file
 - added atributes to the model files
 - did research on how to correctly build the model file and how they will be connected to the database in terms of the entities
+### 01/15/2026
+- added the repositories under the files